-The image analysis at pig middles has three main areas:
+The image analysis at pig middles has four main areas:

-- 1) An analysis, which finds the placing of the junctions between ribs and spine, compared to the splitting surface at the part. - 2) An analysis, which finds the placing of the junctions between flat bones and spine. - 3) An analysis of the position of the counter hold compared to the splitting surface.
+- 1) An analysis, which finds the placing of the junctions between ribs and spine, compared to the splitting surface at the part. - 2) An analysis, which finds the placing of the junctions between flat bones and spine. - 3) An analysis of the saw angle compared to the splitting surface based on the position and form of the spine. - 4) An analysis of the position of the counter hold compared to the splitting surface.